oconnor663/jacko.io/posts/snooze.md

 [`poll!`] it,[^poll_macro] which runs it to the point where it's acquired the `LOCK` and started sleeping.
 Then we call `foo` again, it gives us another future, and this time we `.await` it.
-In other words, we poll the second `foo` future (and _only_ the second one) in a loop until it's finished.[^three_parts] But it tries to take the same lock, and `future1` isn't going to release that lock until we either poll `future1` again or drop it.
+In other words, we poll the second `foo` future in a loop until it's finished.[^three_parts] But it tries to take the same lock, and `future1` isn't going to release that lock until we either poll `future1` again or drop it.
 Our loop will never do either of those things &mdash; we've "snoozed" `future1` &mdash; so we're deadlocked.

 [^poll_macro]: The `poll!` macro calls [`Future::poll`] exactly once.
 In effect
     it's a more general version of [`Mutex::try_lock`] or [`Child::try_wait`],